 If an agency receives significant comments against a proposed rule, it may revise the rules considering the comments and must repropose the rules.
 Revisions are not required if the agency still believes it is headed in the right direction with the rules; however, the agency likely will revise the rules in some ways.
 The agency justifies the policy positions it takes in the subsequent proposal.

-The agency may also repropose if it is not satisfied with the quality of comments it receives in the original comment period.
+The agency may also repropose if it is not satisfied with the quality of the comments it receives in the original comment period.
 It would not revise the rules for the subsequent proposal if it simply desires more comments.